TripConnect/web-app/README.md

 # Overview

-The client UI in web platform implemented by `ReactJS` and `Redux toolkit`.
+The web app of the TripConnect project

 # Start develop application

 ```
-npm install --legacy-peer-deps
+pnpm install
 npm start
 ```